alinex/node-builder/README.md

 And at last you may also add the `--browser` flag to open the documentation in the browser after created.

+The style of the documentation can be specified if a specific css is present in the alinex make package.
+It have to be under the path `src/data` and be called by the `<basename>.css` while basename is the package name before the first hyphen.

 ### Command `build`